 66 The percentage of SDRs received that were Election Day SDRs was calculated as A2b/A2a x 100.
 The percentage of SDRs received that were pre-Election day SDRs was calculated as A2c/A2a x 100.
 Casewise deletion at the state level was used in calculating the national percentage.
 The percentage of SDRs that were Election Day SDRs corresponds to the 22 states that reported allowing Election Day SDR and provided data for it.
-New Mexico, which allows for Election Day SDR, did not provide data in item A2b for 2022.
-The percentage of SDRs that were pre-Election Day SDRs corresponds to the 20 states that reported allowing pre-Election Day SDR and provided data for it.
+New Mexico, which allows for Election Day SDRs corresponds to the 20 states that reported allowing pre-Election Day SDRs that were pre-Election Day SDRs corresponds to the 20 states that reported allowing pre-Election Day SDR and provided data for it.
 American Samoa, Idaho, and Massachusetts, which allow for some form of pre-Election Day SDR, did not provide data in item A2c for 2022.